fearofcrime/muffinlightning.github.io/_posts/2016-1-2-Bejeweled.markdown

 categories: personalprojects
 ---

-Bored Sunday afternoon, so I thought: why not do a Bejeweled bot?
+Was bored one day, so I thought: why not do a Bejeweled bot?
 Actually what really happened was I was trying to sleep and for some reason I started to think about things to program.
 When morning came, I was determined to make a bejeweled bot.
 Specifically for [Popcap's Bejeweled](http://bejeweled.popcap.com/html5/0.9.12.9490/html5/Bejeweled.html).
 I broke this down into 3 problems:

 1) Input - getting the location and colors of all the pieces